-This is an important subject for anyone who is travelling with mental illness issues (which is a lot of us), and also really important for anyone working with or employing people with mental health issues.
-The outcomes of mental illness can be incredibly tragic, so this is a very important topic to talk about.
+This is an important subject for anyone who is traveling with mental illness issues (which is a lot of us), and also really important for anyone working with or employing people with mental health issues.
+The outcome of mental illness can be incredibly tragic, so this is a very important topic to talk about.

-The impact on mental health is exacerbated in the Restaurant industry because of a lot of the factors particular to hospitality, the high paced work environment, the incredibly high standards that restaurants strive to attain and maintain.
-For owners, these pressures are multiplied by the pressures of running a business, payroll, finance issues and managing people.
-We talk about the impact that reviews platforms have in some of the issues that are created by some of the reviews that are written about Restaurants.
+The impact on mental health is exacerbated in the Restaurant industry because of a lot of the factors particular of hospitality, the fast-paced work environment, the incredibly high standards that Restaurants strive to attain and maintain.
+For owners, these pressures are multiplied by the pressures of running a business, payroll, finance issues, and managing people.
+We talk about the impact that review platforms have in some of the issues that are created by some of the reviews that are written about Restaurants.
 It is a tough industry, but mental illness is hardly talked about primarily due to its stigma.

-Chef Quade has worked at a number of highly successful restaurants in the country and has used his work in the kitchen as a kind of therapy that has helped him.
-He has also accepted that his mind works differently to other people’s and we discuss how this accentuates his creative talent.
+Chef Quade has worked at a number of highly successful restaurants in the country and has used his work in the kitchen as a, kind of, therapy that has helped him.
+He has also accepted that his mind works differently, compared to other people’s, and we discuss how this accentuates his creative talent.

-Please listen to this podcast and have a think about how we can all work together to destigmatise mental illness and help out our mates who are struggling with mental illness.
+Please listen to this podcast and have a think about how we can all work together to destigmatise mental illness and help out our mates struggling with mental illness.